 You can fly direct to Cairns from Auckland (5h 35m), Tokyo (7h 30m), Hong Kong (7h 10m), Singapore (6h 50m), Manila (10h 25m) and Papua New Guinea (1h 33m).
 From Europe you'll arrive at Melbourne, Brisbane or Sydney and take a connecting flight to Cairns.

 Once in Cairns, diving the Great Barrier Reef is in easy reach.
 Dozens of boats depart daily from Cairns out to the local reefs (30m - 1h 30).
-If you're after a quieter reef experience, try departing from Port Douglas - the boats in this harbor tend to travel further out to more remote sites.
-Port Douglas is an hour's drive from Cairns but worth the extra travel time for fewer crowds.
+If you're after a quieter reef experience try departing from Port Douglas - the boats in this harbour tend to travel further out to more remote sites.
+Port Douglas is an hour's drive from Cairns but worth the extra travel time for fewer crowds and healthier reefs.